 Even before I started in the aesthetics industry I knew of the benefits though a personal interest and lots of research, and had my first treatment about 5 years ago.

 And guess what…noone notices.
-Not once has somebody asked if I have had Botox.
-The photo to the right is me 5 days post Botox, still have my expressive brows and movement of my forehead muscle without looking frozen.
+Not once has somebody asked if I have had any treatments.
+The photo to the right is me 5 days post anti-wrinkle injections, still have my expressive brows and movement of my forehead muscle without looking frozen.
 Ta da.

 I am in the age group where a lot of my friends and peers now notice their once dynamic and expressive facial lines are becoming more static.
 I get comments all the time along the lines of – “I’ve noticed my makeup collecting in the line between my eyes”, “my eyes look tired”, “I always look like I’m frowning or angry” etc